javascript-tutorial/en.javascript.info/1-js/04-object-basics/02-garbage-collection/article.md

     These values are called *roots*.

-2. Any other value is considered reachable if it's reachable from a root by a reference of by a chain of references.
+2. Any other value is considered reachable if it's reachable from a root by a reference or by a chain of references.

     For instance, if there's an object in a local variable, and that object has a property referencing another object, that object is considered reachable.
 And those that it references -- are also reachable.
 Detailed examples to follow.